nadiacuuj/jukebox-musical_generator/README.md

 Why data?
 Well, it’s a big part of my journey.
 I didn’t know what career I wanted, but where I grew up in Asia, not knowing your career path often meant defaulting to computer science (CS).
 My brother, sister-in-law, cousins, and friends all studied CS, so naturally, I ended up coding too.
 But I hated hardcore CS!
 The technical coding just wasn’t for me.

 Thankfully, someone suggested data science as a more “social-science-y” alternative.
 While I quickly learned that wasn’t entirely true (math, math, and more math), there were moments of creativity—like this project.
 And that’s how I decided to build the Jukecrate Musical Generator, tying together data, Broadway, and topics we explored in class.

-## Overview

-The JukeCrate Musical Generator is a Broadway-inspired webapp project that:

-1. Takes your preferences (mood, food, themes, cast, etc.).
-2. Generates a custom jukebox musical plot using OpenAI’s GPT.
-3. Curates a Spotify playlist of Broadway/musical theatre songs to match the mood and vibe of your musical.

-Unlike traditional jukebox musicals—which are usually tied to just one artist or album (Mamma Mia! = ABBA, Jersey Boys = The Four Seasons)—this generator (or at least was supposed to) pull from different artists and different albums to create something fresh.
-And instead called it a JukeCrate musical, since a crate sometimes holds a bunch of different boxes.
-But the code behind playlist generation is still really wonky so I'm still working on making that better.

 ---